-When you’re using a heater, always ensure that you switch it off when not in use.
-This will help save energy and also keep your home warm in winter by preventing heat loss.
-If the temperature inside is already high enough for you then there’s no point wasting electricity on heating up an empty room!
-Also, before turning on the heater, make sure to clean out all flues and vents so that no cold air can escape from there either while the heater is turned on or any dust gets sucked into it due to backdraft.
+When using a heater, always ensure that you switch it off when not in use.
+This will help save energy and keep your home warm in winter by preventing heat loss.
+If the temperature inside is already high enough for you, then there’s no point wasting electricity on heating an empty room!
+Also, before turning on the heater, clean out all flues and vents so that no cold air can escape from there either while the heater is turned on or any dust gets sucked into it due to backdraft.

 5. Seal Your Doors And Windows

-Sealing off your doors and windows will help prevent cold drafts from entering your room, which is why this tip for keeping warm in winter can be really beneficial.
-If you want to be really thorough, then consider using sealing foam tape for this purpose.
+Sealing off your doors and windows will help prevent cold drafts from entering your room, which is why this tip for keeping warm in winter can be beneficial.
+If you want to be thorough, consider sealing foam tape for this purpose.
 This will ensure that no air can pass through any cracks in the doors or windows and will therefore prevent heat loss

 Seal Any Cracks With Caulk

-Caulking any openings around windows or doors will prevent heat loss through these passages as well as keep cold drafts out if they aren’t sealed properly.
+Caulking any openings around windows or doors will prevent heat loss through these passages and keep cold drafts out if they aren’t sealed properly.
 With caulk, you can always ensure that your house stays nice and warm even when the temperature drops outside.

 Insulate Window Panes

 Double-paned windows are one of the best ways to prevent heat loss, but you don’t need to buy these kinds of windows for this purpose.
-You can simply cover your existing windows with clear plastic film on the inside surface in order to prevent any loss through the glass itself.
-This is a very effective way of keeping warm in winter without having to break the bank on expensive heating bills or new insulation materials!
+You can cover your existing windows with clear plastic film on the inside surface to prevent any loss through the glass itself.
+This is a very effective way of keeping warm in winter without breaking the bank on expensive heating bills or new insulation materials!

 5. Carpet And Rugs

 Carpet/rugs are the best insulation pieces for your home in winter.
-They provide extra padding underfoot to keep you warm and also trap hot air, so it stays close to your body rather than rising up towards the ceiling!
-Carpets are an effective way of keeping warm in winter as they trap the heat around you which keeps it inside your room, instead of letting it escape through windows or beneath doors.
+They provide extra padding underfoot to keep you warm and trap hot air, so it stays close to your body rather than rising toward the ceiling!
+Carpets are an effective way of keeping warm in winter as they trap the heat around you, which keeps it inside your room instead of letting it escape through windows or beneath doors.

 6. Get a Chimney Sweep

 A chimney sweep will help prevent cold drafts from coming into your house due to clogged flues or vents.
-This is because if there isn’t proper airflow going through these passages, then there could be an accumulation of carbon monoxide within them that can cause health problems and also reduce the efficiency of your furnace.
+This is because if there isn’t proper airflow going through these passages, there could be an accumulation of carbon monoxide within them that can cause health problems and reduce the efficiency of your furnace.
 Also, soot and other deposits may build up over time and clog these flues and vents, causing a backdraft.
-A chimney sweep will ensure that these passages are clean as well as open for proper airflow.
+A chimney sweep will ensure that these passages are clean and open for proper airflow.

 Looking For Insulation Installation?